 But if you're new to IRAs, or if your only investment experience is selecting investment options from the limited menu offered by your 401(k) -- or worse, buying a dot-com stock in late 1999 -- the investment freedom offered by an IRA can seem daunting.
 But have no fear, Fool.
 We're here to help.

 While some investors do hold relatively esoteric investments like commercial real estate or hedge funds in their IRAs, the stock market is the sensible place for most of us to invest.
 Nothing else builds wealth for the average investor like the stock market's inflation protection, capital appreciation, and compounding effect over time.

 Getting into the stock market via your IRA is easier than ever.
 Our IRA Center can help you learn everything you need to know about starting an account and picking investments.
 Here are three basic approaches to IRA stock investing, ranging from the extremely simple to the somewhat simple.
 Feel free to mix and match them as your investing skills and confidence increase.

 Buy index funds

-Low-cost mutual funds that seek to match the performance of an index are extremely popular IRA choices, for good reason.
+Low-cost mutual funds that seek to match the performance of an index are extremely popular IRA choices, and for good reason.
 Holding an index fund pretty much guarantees that you won't underperform the market over time, putting you ahead of the vast majority of investors in actively managed stock funds.
-If I had to pick one investment that I couldn't touch for twenty years, index funds would be on my short list of choices.
+If I had to pick one investment that I couldn't touch for 20 years, index funds would be on my short list of choices.
 They're as foolproof as stock investing gets.